-Your license can be what if you are in a certain number of points for traffic offense on the point system?
+Your license can be suspended if you are in a certain number of points for traffic offense on the point system.

 In New Jersey you lose 3 points for going a full year without any further infractions.
 All moving violations stay on your record permanently with the NJ department of Motor Vehicles.
 It is only if you have 6 points or more on your license that the State of NJ has a surcharge.
 After a year will have 0 points on your license.
 However, your car insurance will go up as a result of the ticket.